Asterism (band): History

 In 2014, the band members participated separately in Yamaha's 8th Music Revolution competition, with Hal-ca performing as a solo guitarist and brothers Miyu and Mio performing as a duo under the name Ogi.
 Yamaha executives introduced the musicians, and the decision was made to create the group Asterism.

 On November 1, 2015, Asterism (performing under the name "Hal-ca") won both the Outstanding Performance Award and Audience Award at the Kyushu-Okinawa final round of "The 9th Music Revolution" sponsored by Yamaha.

 On June 15, 2016, the band released their first CD single, "Got Your Back/Wonder Rocket".

 In November 2017, Asterism released their first recorded EP titled The Session Vol. 1, including instrumental covers of songs by Metallica, Judas Priest, and Ozzy Osbourne.

 In January 2018, they released their second EP The Session Vol. 2, including covers of songs by Rage Against the Machine, Rush, and Motorhead.
 The same month, the band began performing a series of live concerts on Facebook from the Hard Rock Cafe in Fukuoka.
 American bassist and producer Bootsy Collins reposted a performance by Asterism on his Facebook page and contacted the band about collaborating on new material.

 In August 2018, Asterism released their first full album, Ignition, which included two songs produced by Collins with additional guitar by Buckethead.
-The album also included covers of the Beatles and Dio.
+The album also included covers of Beatles and Dio.

 In January 2019, Asterism began touring outside of Japan with their first Asia tour in China and Thailand.
 On March 2, they performed their first one-man shows titled "Welcome to Inferno Vol. Max" at Graf in Fukuoka, followed by a second one-man at Shimokitazawa Liveholic.
 That same month, the band toured the United States with performances at SXSW in Austin, Texas, and additional stops in Houston, Dallas, and Los Angeles.

 The band returned to China in April and May for a six city headlining tour including performances at the Taihu Midi Festival in Suzhou.
 In August, they performed at the Gangwon Rock Festival in South Korea.
 In October, they performed a five city tour of South Korea and China, and appeared at Music China 2019 at the Shanghai New International Expo.

 In December 2020, Asterism released their third EP Guernica, followed by their second full album Guernica+a, released in September 2021, which added four new tracks.